techidaily/site-iphone-location/source/_posts/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-7-plus-drfone-by-drfone-virtual-ios.md

 ![GPX File](https://images.wondershare.com/drfone/article/2021/04/view-gpx-files-online-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Let’s suppose you have devised a route between two points that you would need later on.
 You can now export the GPX file from the application and even import it to the same or another application.
 When you use the GPX viewer, it will let you access the route offline without an active internet connection.
 That’s why GPX files are used to view a route offline while hiking, trekking, cycling, and do other offline activities.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to View GPX Files Online in Google Maps?